SphereCraft/Second_Brain/000_Second_Brain/AMI_Key.md

 - Root device type

-- Virtualization type
+- Virtualisation type

 You can launch multiple instances from a single AMI when you require multiple instances with the same configuration.
-You can use different AMIs to launch instances when you require instances with different configurations, as shown in the following diagram.
+You can use different AMI's to launch instances when you require instances with different configurations, as shown in the following diagram.

 ![Launch multiple instances from an AMI.](https://docs.aws.amazon.com/images/AWSEC2/latest/UserGuide/images/launch-from-ami.png)